mcplux/cryptomarket-shire/README.md

 ## Usage

-You can access Kissa CryptoMarket directly from your web browser [here](https://cryptomarket-shire.vercel.app/).
+You can access CryptoMarketShire directly from your web browser [here](https://cryptomarket-shire.vercel.app/).

 1. Open the link in your web browser.
 2. Explore the list of cryptocurrencies.